 About the Ivey Field Project (IFP)

-The Ivey Field Project (IFP) provides companies with assistance on their strategic issues while giving students a real experience.
+The HBA/MBA Ivey Field Project (IFP) and the MSc Business Project (BP) both provide companies with assistance on their strategic issues while giving students a real experience.

 As part of Ivey's core curriculum, 6 students per team partner with a company to study an enterprise issue, problem or opportunity.
 Supervised by a member of the Ivey faculty and mentored by a seasoned executive, IFP allows companies to receive professional consulting services from students with a variety of business skill sets.